sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/uboot_library_add_platform.md

 }
 ```

-As support for additional optional objects (e.g. drivers, driver classes, commands, etc.) are added for a platform, these files will be updated to reference the associated objects.
+As support for additional optional objects (e.g. drivers, driver classes, commands, etc.) are added for a platform, these files will need to be updated to reference the associated objects.
 See the files for the Avnet MaaXBoard platform for an example of these how these files provide more extensive support.

 ## Add support to example application